auth0/docs/articles/appliance/disaster-recovery.md

 * [Disaster Recovery](/appliance/geo-ha/disaster-recovery)

 ## VM Snapshots
 If you have some tolerance for downtime (either in terms of minutes or hours), you can consider using the Virtual Machine (VM) snapshot approach.
-A VM snapshot contains everything needed to rebuild an PSaaS Appliance.
+A VM snapshot contains everything needed to rebuild a PSaaS Appliance.
 You would be responsible for regularly taking VM snapshots and either storing them either offsite or replicating them to other regions in the cloud.

 **Advantages**:
 * Recovery via VM snapshots is quicker than using database backups (though the process is slower than GEO-HA).

 **Disadvantages**:
 * You will need manual intervention from an Auth0 Managed Services Engineer (MSE) to restore your cluster.
-* VM snapshots can become very large in size (snapshots are not compressed, and you would need a snapshot of each VM/drive), which makes storage tricky.
+* VM snapshots can become very large (snapshots are not compressed, and you would need a snapshot of each VM/drive), which makes storage tricky.
 * The backup and recovery process requires manual intervention.

 ### Basic Steps for Recovering with VM Snapshots